-Also known as locomotor-respiratory coupling in science jargon, or cadence breathing, rhythmic breathing consists of creating a rhythm between breathing and your running gait—the way in which you run.
+Also known as locomotor-respiratory coupling in science jargon or cadence breathing, rhythmic breathing creates a rhythm between breathing and your running gait.

 More specifically, it describes the number of foot strikes you during the inhale compared to how many steps you take on the exhale.

-So, for instance, if you take two steps while breathing in, and then one step on while breathing out, your cadence breathing pattern is 2:1.
+So, for instance, if you take two steps while breathing in and then one step while breathing out, your cadence breathing pattern is 2:1.